 Most folks rarely hear owls, much less see them, so this is a rare opportunity to do both up close.

 Prices are $5.00 each for ages 5 to 11 and $10.00 each for ages 12 to adult.
 The program is not recommended for ages under 5.
-All three shows are at the Harwich Community Center, 100 Oak Street in Harwich Center.
+Programs are at the Harwich Community Center, 100 Oak Street in Harwich Center.
 Proceeds help the Harwich Conservation Trust save wildlife habitat.

-Sign up below to receive our free e-news with announcements about future events including “Eyes on Owls” returning in 2018!
+Sign up below to receive our free e-news with announcements about future events.

 Click here to join our free e-newsletter and receive advance emails about this and other special events.